CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tab >}}
 {{< /tabs >}}

-To view the configured prefix list, run the <!--NCLU `net show mroute` command or the -->vtysh `show ip mroute` command.
+To view the configured prefix list, run the vtysh `show ip mroute` command.
 The following command shows that SPT switchover (`pimreg`) is on 235.0.0.0.

 ```
 cumulus@switch:~$ sudo vtysh